secretGeek/til/writing/amateur_mistakes.md

  * consistent style of chapter headings, including capitalization rules, see [Title Case Converter](https://titlecaseconverter.com/)
  * pay attention to kerning of headings
  * orphan lines, orphan words
- * Instead of chapters called "chapter 1" — use Roman numerals and omit the word chapter.
+ * Instead of chapters called "chapter 1" — use Roman numerals and omit the word chapter

 ## Header